On minimum sum representations for weighted voting games: Minimum sum representations

-Suppose that we have integer lower bounds $u_i$ for the weights $w_i$ available (we may use $u_i=1$ at the beginning.
+Suppose that we have integer lower bounds $l_i$ for the weights $w_i$ available (we may use $l_i=0$ at the beginning).
 In each node $W$ of the search tree, see Section~\ref{sec_partial}, we solve the linear program:

-for all $i=n,\dots,1$ and update the $u_i$ with the target values $\tilde{u}_i$ after each solving step.
+for all $i=n,\dots,1$ and update the $l_i$ with the rounded up target values $\left\lceil\tilde{l}_i\right\rceil$ after each solving step, i.e.\ we add some integrality cuts which are valid for every integer representation.
 Since these $n$ linear programs do not differ much, we highly benefit from warm starting at an optimal basis of the previous solution.
-In many cases We can iterate this process until the $u_i$ do not change any more.
+In many cases only very few iterations are necessary until the $l_i$ do not change any more.
+(If $W$ is the entire set of the minimal winning coalitions we have to replace $\hat{L}$ by the set $L$ of all maximal losing coalitions.)

-So finally we end up with integral lower bounds $u_i$ for the weights.
-If the $u_i$ realize the given complete game, then $w_i=u_i$ is the unique minimum sum representation.
-Otherwise we store the corresponding simple game and the lower bounds $u_i$ as candidates, which have to be treated later on.
+So finally we end up with integral lower bounds $l_i$ for the weights.
+If the $l_i$ realize the given complete game, then $w_i=l_i$ is a minimum sum representation.
+Otherwise we store the corresponding complete simple game and the lower bounds $l_i$ as candidates, which have to be treated later on.
+In the first case the minimum sum representation is unique apart from permutations within equivalence classes of voters.

-The big advantage of this approach is, that we only have to perform a very small number of simplex iterations, since the consecutive linear programs do not change too much, and that we can pass the lower bounds $u_i$ from a node $W$ to its successor nodes $W'$.
-Additionally we may use duality of complete simple games.
+The big advantage of this approach is that we only have to perform a very small number of simplex iterations, since the consecutive linear programs do not change too much, and that we can pass the lower bounds $l_i$ from a node $W$ to its successor nodes $W'$.
+Additionally we might use duality of complete simple games, which we have not done.

-It turned out that this approach ends up with less than a million candidates out of the $989913344$~weighted voting games for $9$ voters.
+It turned out that this approach ends up with less than a million candidates out of the $993061482$~weighted voting games for $9$ voters.

-Using \texttt{ILOG CPLEX} we have determined all minimum sum representations and all minimum sum representations preserving types for these candidates separately.
-There remain exactly $74954$~weighted voting games without a unique minimum sum representation\footnote{As a check of the correctness of our computer calculations we have verified that we have always found the dual games too.
-Additionally we have verified, that the list from \cite{root2} is contained in our list.}.
-In more than $82$~\% of the cases the minimum sum equals the sum of the lower bounds $u_i$, so that the the different minimum sum representations arise from swaps within an equivalence class of voters.
-An example of this kind is given by quota $q=49$ and weight vector
+Using \texttt{ILOG CPLEX} on the integer linear programming formulation we have determined all minimum sum representations and all minimum sum representations preserving types for these candidates separately.
+There remain exactly $76586$~weighted voting games without a unique minimum sum representation\footnote{As a check of the correctness of our computer calculations we have verified that we have found the dual games and all examples from the list in \cite{root2}.}.
+The maximum number of different minimum sum representations for nine voters was three.